Spring Whale Watch

 Spring is marked by the great gray whale migration, when approximately 19,000 of these magnificent mammals make their way past the Oregon Coast on a 12,000-mile journey from Baja, Mexico, to the their summer feeding grounds in the Bering Sea.

-The annual spring Whale Watching Week, sponsored by Oregon State Parks & Recreation Dept. and part of its Whale Watching Spoken Here program, takes place March 24-31.
+The annual spring Whale Watch Week, sponsored by Oregon State Parks & Recreation Dept. and part of its Whale Watching Spoken Here program, takes place March 25-31, 2017.
 It’s the perfect time to learn about these large sea creatures, which can be 40 to 50 feet long (12.2-15.2 meters) and weigh as much as 40 tons (36,287 kilograms).

-During Whale Watching Week, trained volunteers are on hand at 24 locations to answer questions and help you find the best whale watching spots.
+During Whale Watching Week, trained volunteers are on hand at 24 locations to answer questions and help you find the best whale watching spots during the bi-annual Whale Watching Week.
 Keep your eyes peeled for 15-foot whale babies, born over the winter, swimming north with their mothers.